Welsh Highland Railway

 The restoration, which had the civil engineering mainly built by contractors and the track mainly built by volunteers, received a number of awards.
 Originally running from Dinas, near Caernarfon, to Porthmadog Harbour, the current line includes an additional section from Dinas to Caernarfon.
 The original line also had a branch to Bryngwyn and the slate quarries around Moel Tryfan, which has not been restored.
 (This branch forms a footpath "rail trail", the lower section of which has been resurfaced and supplied with heritage notice-boards.)

-There is also the 3/4 mi long Welsh Highland Heritage Railway which runs from Porthmadog along the trackbed of the former Cambrian Railways exchange siding and connects to the WHR main line at Pen-y-Mount junction.
+There is also the 3/4 mi long Welsh Highland Heritage Railway, which runs from Porthmadog along the track bed of the former Cambrian Railways exchange siding and connects to the WHR main line at Pen-y-Mount junction.

 History

-The original Welsh Highland Railway was formed in 1922 from the merger of two companies – the North Wales Narrow Gauge Railways (NWNGR) and the Portmadoc, Beddgelert and South Snowdon Railway (PBSSR), successor to the Portmadoc, Croesor and Beddgelert Tram Railway.
+The original Welsh Highland Railway was formed in 1922 from the merger of two companies: the North Wales Narrow Gauge Railways (NWNGR) and the Portmadoc, Beddgelert and South Snowdon Railway (PBSSR), successor to the Portmadoc, Croesor and Beddgelert Tram Railway.
 It was never a commercial success; the carriages of the 1890s were outdated and uncomfortable for so long a ride, the journey took too long and the service had a reputation for being unreliable.